 - i.
 When safety hazards are corrected, the action taken will be indicated on the Hazard Checklist, which will then be signed and dated by the individual making the corrections. - Priorities for correction will be determined by the severity of the hazard(s) identified.
 Employees will be protected from imminent hazards by the use of lockouts or other means of adequately preventing employees from exposure. - iii.
-Hazard checklist forms will be kept as a record of the company's ongoing safety effort. - H. Recordkeeping.
+Hazard checklist forms will be kept as a record of the company's ongoing safety effort.

+H. Recordkeeping.
 Inspection records, accident investigations, and training records, shall be kept for a minimum of three (3) years.
-A record-keeper shall be designated.